LineNumber0/LiNODroid/README.md

 # Introduction 👋

-This project "LiNODroid" developed by Benlamine Abdelmourhit (abdelmourhit01@gmail.com) was based on "WordDroid" which provides an example of using WordPress REST API to access content within any WordPress site.
+This project "LiNODroid" developed by Benlamine Abdelmourhit (abdelmourhit01@gmail.com) was based on "<a href="https://github.com/Elmountahiii/WordDroid">WordDroid</a>" which provides an example of using WordPress REST API to access content within any WordPress site.

 # Results 🥳